erdos2n/Capstone/Proposal2.md

 </p>

 # Ad Agency Capstone - Rafa
-**Part 1: Impression Model**
+<h1> Part 1: Impression Model </h1>
 ------------------------------

-    * Using attribution reports, I will run a multi-arm bandit to show which ads to run, how many times to run each ad and which order to run the ads.
+	Using attribution reports, I will run a multi-arm bandit to show which ads to run, how many times to run each ad and which order to run the ads.

-	* **Steps to Setup Multi-Arm Bandit**
+	I. Steps to Setup Multi-Arm Bandit

-		* Create W/L lists for all ads
+		1. Create W/L lists for all ads

-		* Use Uniform Distributions
+		2. Use Uniform Distributions

-		* Run Multi-Arm Bandit many times to get statistics
+		3. Run Multi-Arm Bandit many times to get statistics

-    * After I do this, I would like to create some dashboard using Flask that will read in the report, play the game and give the best outcomes
+	After I do this, I would like to create some dashboard using Flask that will read in the report, play the game and give the best outcomes

-# Data Description
+<h2> Data Description </h2>
 My data is a collection of tables  with various rows and 4000 + columns.
 The column lengths are equal across all tables, which is nice, because I can concatenate all of the tables...and by can, I mean, I did.

-# Step 1: Clean the data
+<h3>Step 1: Clean the data </h3>

 <p align = "center">
 <img src = "http://tomba.co/analysis-consult/images/data-cleansing.jpg">